 Especially for Artists and Performers

 Great toe-tappin' music is the heart of any festival.
-Applications for stage performers are now closed!
+Applications for stage performers will open later in the spring.

 This year, we're bringing our artists right into the heart of Downtown Didsbury!

-It wouldn't be a festival without lots of music so we have TWO STAGES!
+It wouldn't be a festival without lots of music!

 - Main Stage at the Elks Hall downtown Didsbury